Janssen’s single-shot Covid-19 vaccine 85% effective

 The company said that latest trials - conducted in several countries - also showed that the vaccine was 66% effective at preventing moderate to severe illness.

 Britain has already ordered 30 million doses of the jab, which is pending approval by the Medicines and Healthcare products Regulatory Agency.

 How does the jab work?

 Like the Oxford vaccine, the Janssen drug uses a modified adenovirus, a harmless, engineered virus that is injected into the patient.
 The adenovirus DNA triggers an immune response that helps protect the body from Covid-19 infection.

 “Unlike other candidates, however, major US trials have focused on its effectiveness as a single dose,” says The Telegraph.

+The data from the trial will be submitted to regulators, and trials will continue while further information is shared as part of a rolling review.
 Johnson & Johnson is also conducting a second phase-three trial to look into the effects of two doses of the vaccine.